 If you ever lose access to your Trusted Device and want to restore the key, or need to trust a new device and want to re-use an existing backup key, you can reestablish trust and access to your historic SendSafely items by importing a copy a previously exported key.
 The key can be imported from the Trusted Devices section of the Edit Profile page when you are logged into the SendSafely Web Portal (Account Menu > Edit Profile).

-You can only import a keys that were previously associated with a trusted device on your own SendSafely account.
+- You can only import keys that were previously associated with a trusted device on your own SendSafely account.
 Sharing device keys across different accounts is not possible.

 - If the import is successful, the page will reload and you should see a green "This Device is Trusted" badge at the bottom of the device list.
 Keep in mind that if the key you imported was from a different machine and/or browser, the name associated with the machine that you originally generated the key on will be used to identify the newly re-trusted device.